-The pest control experts at The Bugman are here to help with your carpenter ant problems by answering some of the most frequently asked questions.
-If you have further questions or would like to schedule our 24/7 pest control services in the Kelowna area, please give us a call today!
+The pest control experts at The Bugman Pest Control are here to help with your carpenter ant problems by answering some of the most frequently asked questions.
+If you have further questions or would like to schedule our 24/7 pest control services in the Kelowna, Penticton or Vernon area, give us a call today!

 Killing the visible ants foraging around a home is merely removing the symptoms.
 90% of the ants never leave the nests.
 The nests must be located and destroyed.

 Through years of experience treating numerous homes, pest control professionals have gained a sense of where the nests are likely to be.
 By doing a thorough inspection of evidence and tracking, we are able to narrow down nest locations to small areas.
 Customer observations are also important.

 Are the Pesticides Used, Toxic to People in the Home?

 Pesticides are like medicine.
 When used properly, they are safe and effective.
 When they are not used properly, they can cause health hazards.
 We do not place pesticides where humans or animals will come in contact with them.
 We always practice “integrated pest management” which means we use all methods possible to control pests with minimum use of pesticides.